01-edu/public/subjects/devops/write_file/README.md

 ]
 ```

-Your function needs to format and write the input in a text file `output.txt` as follow:
+Your function needs to format and write the input in a text file `output.txt` as follows:

 ```bash
 $ cat output.txt